 Specialties:

-• Enthusiastic and focused student graduating in May with in-depth agency and industry experience and a focus in advertising and the arts, specifically dance and theatre.
-Served in college on the Executive Committee for a yearly student-run dance extravaganza and each year moved up in leadership roles to finance manager, choreographer, marketing coordinator and president of the organization.
+- Enthusiastic and focused student graduating in May with in-depth agency and industry experience and a focus in advertising and the arts, specifically dance and theater.
+Served in college on the Executive Committee for a yearly student-run dance extravaganza and each year moved up in leadership roles, including finance manager, choreographer, marketing coordinator and president of the organization.

 Officially, I am a senior in Boston College's Carroll School of Management studying marketing and information systems.
 But more importantly, I am a creative thinker who produces, values, and supports ideas that push boundaries.
 Marketing is my passion, and my specific interests lie in brand management, digital marketing, social media marketing, and product marketing.